 - Find cash from a third party

 If you have enough cash to get up and running, then great!
-Otherwise, you’ll need to approach your bank or other lender about a small business loan.
+Otherwise, you’ll need to approach your bank or other lenders about a small business loan.
 Almost all major banks have small business departments, and they provide a range of financial options:

 - Business accounts

 They often have small business experts who’ll help you through the process of starting an electrical business and be available on an ongoing basis to give you guidance.
 Just make sure you take your completed business plan with you because nobody is going to lend you money if you can’t show them you’ve got a plan.

 Your local government might also have financial schemes set up to help new businesses.
 Find out for yourself by following these links:

 - 🇬🇧 UK - Startup Loans of £500 to £25,000 are available to start or grow your business.

 - 🇺🇸 USA - SBA provides limited grant funding to eligible businesses.